UCSD-ECEMAE-148/Markdown-Instructions/30-UCSD Robocar Jetson Nano Configuration/30-UCSD Robocar Jetson Nano Configuration.md

 # Jetson Nano Configuration

 This document will take you through the process of setting up your Jetson Nano.
+This document is a re-written version of this document, which may have some useful information if you are ever stuck: https://docs.google.com/document/d/1TF1uGAFeDARNwbPkgg9xg4NvWPJvrsHW2I_IN9dWQH0/edit

 ### Flashing Image